-Data Protector GUI hangs when the send method is e-mail on Windows
+Data Protector GUI stops responding when the send method is e-mail on Windows

-If you use Microsoft Outlook XP, or Microsoft Outlook 98/2000 with the latest security patch installed, the following problem appears: when you add a report to a report group specifying e-mail as a send method, and then try to start the report group, the GUI hangs.
+If you use Microsoft Outlook XP with the latest security patch installed, the following problem appears: when you add a report to a report group specifying e-mail as a send method, and then try to start the report group, the GUI stops responding.
 The same happens if you configure a notification and select the e-mail send method.